Jaarbeurs

 The Jaarbeurs ([ˈjaːrbøːrs]; Dutch for 'Yearly Fair') is an exhibition and convention centre in Utrecht, the Netherlands.
 Noted events include the former Space '86, the Hobby Computer Club Days (HCC Dagen), and the Mega Record & CD Fair.
-The venue is also a regular base for music festivals like ASOT festival and Thunderdome.
+The venue used to be also a regular base for music festivals like ASOT festival and Thunderdome.

-The Jaarbeurs extends to an area of 100.000 m² next to Utrecht Centraal railway station.
+The Jaarbeurs extends to an area of 100.000 m2 next to Utrecht Centraal railway station.

 The first Jaarbeurs was held in 1917.
 It was a major success from the start, opening up the city of Utrecht as a trade centre and giving it an economic boost.